How should I dissolve peptides?

 Usually, dyes such as biotin and FITC can be introduced either N-terminally or C-terminally.
 We recommend N-terminus modification for its higher success rate, shorter turnaround time, and ease of operation.
 Peptides are synthesized from the C-terminus to the N-terminus.
 N-terminus modification is the last step in the SPPS protocol.
 No more specific coupling steps are required.
 In contrast, the C-terminus modification requires additional steps and is usually more complex.

 Most dyes are large aromatic molecules.
 The incorporation of such bulky molecules may help to avoid interactions between the label and the peptide.
 This will help maintain peptide conformation and biological activity.
-It is recommended that a flexible spacer such as Ahx (a 6 carbon linker) be included to render the fluorescent label more stable.
+It is recommended that a flexible spacer such as Ahx (a 6-carbon linker) be included to render the fluorescent label more stable.
 Otherwise, FITC could easily link to a cysteine thiol moiety or the amino group of lysine at any position.

 How to calculate the peptide concentration?

-Peptide purity is the term used to describe the percentage of peptide with the target sequence among the total quantity of material.
+Peptide purity is the term used to describe the percentage of the peptide with the target sequence among the total quantity of material.
 Because peptide bond formation is not 100% efficient during peptide synthesis, not all polypeptide chains are made of the target sequence.
 For example, some chains might not be complete, or amino acids might not bind appropriately.
 These deleted or incorrect sequences form a certain percentage of peptides in most peptide mixtures.
-We analyze and purify crude peptides using reverse phase HPLC, and then analyze the resulting material using MS to achieve the desired target sequence purity.
+We analyze and purify crude peptides using reverse-phase HPLC, and then analyze the resulting material using MS to achieve the desired target sequence purity.

 After your peptide has been purified and lyophilized, the white peptide powder will contain some non-peptide components such as water, salts, absorbed solvents, and counter ions.
 The peptide content describes the actual percentage weight of the peptide in your final product.
-This number varies, but is commonly 50–90% depending on the purity, sequence, and methods used for synthesis and purification.
+This number varies but is commonly 50–90% depending on the purity, sequence, and methods used for synthesis and purification.
 When calculating the concentration of peptide solutions for biological assays or other experiments, it is essential that the peptide content is accounted for.
 The actual peptide concentration can be determined by subtracting the non-peptide weight from the total weight, which allows you to determine what volume of solvent to use.
-For example, if you were using 1 mg of final product to make a 1-mg/ml peptide solution with a content of 80%, you would use 800-μl of solvent rather than 1000 μl.
+For example, if you were using 1 mg of the final product to make a 1-mg/ml peptide solution with a content of 80%, you would use 800-μl of solvent rather than 1000 μl.

 It is important to note that peptide content and peptide purity are two distinct measurements.
-Purity is determined using HPLC, and revealed the presence or absence of contaminating peptides with the incorrect sequences.
+Purity is determined using HPLC and revealed the presence or absence of contaminating peptides with the incorrect sequences.
 In contrast, the net peptide content provides only information regarding the percent of total peptide vs. total non-peptide components: it does not consider the presence of multiple peptides.
 The net peptide content can be determined accurately by performing amino acid analysis or UV spectrophotometry.

 It is difficult to determine the actual concentration of a peptide based on the weight of the lyophilized peptide.
 Lyophilized peptides might contain 10–70% water and salts by weight.
 Generally, hydrophobic peptides contain less bound water and salts than do hydrophilic peptides.